CrowCall/crow-tools/README.md

 ### Labeler
 The labeler module provides a web interface for manual labeling of crow calls.
-This interface is designed for human review, ensuring that the training data for the classifier is accurate and reliable.
-It provides
+This interface is designed for human labeling and review, ensuring that the training data for the classifier is accurate and reliable.
+It also provides a 3D interactive embedding feature.
+This web app is created with Vue v3 and Node.js.

 ![labeler.png](docs/images/labeler.png)